 Your restorative dentist sees a wide variety of patients, from youngsters and teens to seniors.
 With extensive training as both a general dentist and a restorative dentist, he can treat the gamut of dental conditions for most everyone.

 A pediatric dentist, however, is not a generalist.
 Children with special needs may be best treated by a pediatric dentist trained in treating kids with disabilities, extreme fears or behavioral issues.
 For all other kinds of children’s needs, however, your general dentist is perfectly suited, especially if you have active kids who tend to get into accidents and may need the services of a dentist for emergencies.

 When you take your kids to your family dentist for their regular checkups, they have a chance to form a relationship with the dentist.
 When it’s their turn, they won’t feel any anxiety.
 Your dentist gets to know you and your family, your dental histories and what’s best for you.

 When Is the Best Time to See Your Restorative Dentist?

 Your dentist takes your and your family’s comfort seriously.
-That’s why you have access to a Saturday dentist and a dentist open on Saturday when you experience mouth pain.
+That’s why you have access to a Saturday dentist when you experience mouth pain.
 The pain actually may indicate a serious problem or a larger health concern such as temporomandibular joint dysfunction (TMJ) or an infection.

 You just don’t know how serious it is until you visit your dentist.
 After all, pain occurs for a reason — to alert you that something isn’t right.
 Listen to your body and call your dentist as soon as possible to find out what your pain means and get it treated.

-Do you have any questions about the general dentistry in Yonkers, Westchester NY?
+Do you have any questions about the general dentistry?
 For more information or to schedule an appointment with general dentists please contact our dental clinic for consultation.